Overview

 • Complete medicals and underwriting, and wait till the new policy is issued and active.

-Only then think about reducing the old cover or letting the old policy go.
+• Once that’s done, you can consider reducing the old cover or letting the old policy expire.

-This way, you’re never left without cover if the new insurer rejects you, increases the premium sharply, or adds major exclusions.
+This way, you’re never left without cover if the new insurer rejects you, increases the premium sharply, or adds restrictions around cover amount, tenure, or riders.

 • You’ve paid ₹4 lakh (50%).